TTFH/TDLL/README.md

 Return value
 list (table) – Indexed table with vertices of the boundary

+RemoveBoundary()
+Arguments
+none
+Return value
+none

+SetBoundaryVertex(index, vertex)
+Arguments
+index (number) – Index of the vertex vertex (table) – Vector with the new position of the vertex Return value none

 pos, axis = GetJointLocalPosAndAxis(joint, index)
 Arguments
 joint (number) – Joint handle